openaddresses/openaddresses/scripts/br/README.md

 Brazil 2010 census data
 =======================

-[Brazil's statistics agency](http://www.ibge.gov.br/) publishes a non-geocoded nationwide address list (CNEFE, _Cadastro Nacional de Endereços para Fins Estatísticos_) as well as a separate set of shapefiles from which an address can be located up to city block and sidewalk segment within the block.
+[IBGE](http://www.ibge.gov.br/), Brazil's statistics agency, publishes a non-geocoded nationwide address list (CNEFE, _Cadastro Nacional de Endereços para Fins Estatísticos_) as well as a separate set of shapefiles from which an address can be located up to city block and sidewalk segment within the block.

 This script combines the two databases and generates a csv output.
 Each address is positioned at the midpoint of the corresponding sidewalk segment.
-Note that unit information is ignored and a single entry is generated for each street address.

 Usage: